saupur93/vghfoundation/README.md

 About Us
 - Learn about us menu.. where in CMS and what pages establish a pattern

-- mobile subnav - accordion like
-- menu items for various section
 - chinese content integration
-- CMS integration of all panel types
-- responsive

 - set thumbnail sizes and regenerate thumbnails
 - IE